TjobberTjob/MassSpecPipeline/readme.md

 To begin with we need the accessions numbers for all PRIDE projects.
 This is gotten by using the scraper.py using the input "accessions".
 This will create, if it doesnt already exists, the metadata folder and create a txt file with all accession numbers from pride
 Example:
-python3 scraper.py accessions
+python scraper.py accessions

 Next we need to get metadata for all accessions in the accession list.
 This is also done using scraper.py using the input "metadata".
 This is a lengthy process as it needs to downloads a lot of files from PRIDE database.
 For this reason we have released the newest version as of April 2020 on the website.
 Example:
-python3 scraper metadata
+python scraper metadata

 After running or downloading the metadata, you can utilize the update input to scraper.py aswell.
 This will update the metadata file with all new pride accession numbers.
 Example:
-python3 scraper update
+python scraper update

 ####Part - Metadata handling: